danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 ### Updating a List Item

-When a client updates a list item on a user's regular list, one or more of the following things will happen:
+When a client updates a list item on a regular list for a given game, one (or two) of the following things will happen:

 * If the `quantity` is increased, the `quantity` of the item on the aggregate list will be increased by the same amount
 * If the `quantity` is decreased, the `quantity` of the item on the aggregate list will be decreased by the same amount
+* If the `quantity` has not changed, the `quantity` of the item on the aggregate list will also be unchanged
 * If the `notes` are changed, SIM will ensure that the new (or added or removed) `notes` are reflected in the aggregate list item

 ### Destroying a List Item

-When a client destroys a list item on a user's regular shopping list, one of the following things will happen:
+When a client destroys a list item on a regular shopping list, one of the following things will happen:

-* If the quantity of the item on the user's aggregate shopping list is higher than the quantity of the item deleted (i.e., if there is another matching item on a different list), the aggregate list item's quantity will be decreased by the amount of the quantity of the deleted item.
+* If the quantity of the item on the aggregate shopping list for the same game is higher than the quantity of the item deleted (i.e., if there is another matching item on a different list), the aggregate list item's quantity will be decreased by the amount of the quantity of the deleted item.
-* If the quantity on the user's aggregate shopping list is equal to the quantity of the item deleted (i.e., if there is not another matching item on a different list), the item on the aggregate shopping list will be deleted as well.
+* If the quantity on the aggregate shopping list is equal to the quantity of the item deleted (i.e., if there is not another matching item on a different list), the item on the aggregate shopping list will be deleted as well.

 ## Endpoints